deplatt/GrinNet/Written_Reports/Sprint_1/s1-journal.md

 ### Revision:

-### Shareholder 3:Jessica Rodriguez Beyer - Non-naive Stakeholder Regular User & Administrator
+### Shareholder 3: Jessica Rodriguez Beyer - Non-naive Stakeholder Regular User & Administrator

 This time, Jeronimo started by giving Jessica the prototype and instructing her to use it as if it were a phone.
 Since Jessica was already familiar with the project, she understood the purpose of the app and had a general idea of its features.
 We were aware of some of her general thoughts because we had previously discussed the app with her.
 Therefore, we asked her to be highly critical in her feedback.